ylmazmehmet60/nodejs-instagram-api/README.md

 Customize the script according to your needs and execute it to automate various Instagram interactions.

+1. it need to initialize InstagramLogin to loginData
+2. if needed proxyOptions add instead of null

 - **Import dependency**
 ```javascript
 const api = require('nodejs-instagram-api');